Invariant laminations for irreducible automorphisms of free groups: Definition of terms and background

 \end{enumerate} \end{defn-rem}

 \begin{rem} Examples of laminations where the diagonal extension is not closed are easy to come by.
-For example, if $L^2$ is given by a geodesic lamination on a surface, then $\diag(L^2)$ is closed if and only if all complementary components are simply connected. \end{rem}
+For example, if $L^2$ given by any minimal filling geodesic lamination $\frak L$ on a surface $\Sigma$ with boundary, then $\diag(L^2)$ contains every pair $(X, Y) \in \partial^2\FN$ given by a diagonal leaf in a complementary component of $\frak L$ on $\Sigma$, but none of the rational laminations defined by the boundary curves of $\Sigma$, which however belong all to $\diagclos(L^2)$.